 Although the Liberals are anxious for this issue to go away, Canadians are not.
-This year Prince Edward Island will hold a second Proportional Representation Referendum in conjunction with their Provincial Election, and with their PEI Green electoral reform champions consistently polling higher than the government, anything might happen.
+Prince Edward Island’s second Proportional Representation Referendum held in conjunction with their Provincial Election didn’t get through but it was close.
+Of course PEI’s Green electoral reform champions went from a single seat in the last election to becoming the Official Opposition.
 Meanwhile in Quebec, all the opposition parties campaigned on implementing Mixed Member Proportional Representation.
 The newly elected CAQ hasn’t just reiterated the promise, they’ve begun the process of carrying it out.
 No matter what happens, Canadians will be talking about Proportional Representation.
 The benefits of proportionality go beyond party proportionality.
 What follows is a (much longer) presentation on Proportionality I delivered at the 2016 Cross Cultures annual UN Day for Elimination of Racial Discrimination celebration in Waterloo Region:

 Restoration of Charter Rights